 Gaussian Mixture Models

 This set takes inspiration from chapter 9.2 of (Bishop 2006).
-We assume that the reader already knows quite well what is a Gaussian mixture model and we will just restate the models here.
+We assume that the reader already knows quite well what is a Gaussian Mixture Model and we will just restate the models here.
 We will discuss the problem of estimating the best possible parameters (so, this is a density estimation problem) when the data is generated by a mixture of Gaussians.

-Problem statement 🟩
+Problem statement

-The Maximum Likelihood problem 🟩–
+The Maximum Likelihood problem

-If we have a single point, and $\sigma_{i} \to 0$ which is reasonable because we have a single point on the mean, then this value explodes and makes the whole log-likelihood to go to infinity.
-This is a case we don’t want to explore.
+If we have a single point, and which is reasonable because we have a single point on the mean, then this value explodes and makes the whole log-likelihood to go to infinity.
+This is a case we don't want to explore.
 There are some methods that try to solve this problem.
-But in this setting we don’t want to explore this, and focus on the expectation maximization algorithm.
+But in this setting we don't want to explore this, and focus on the expectation maximization algorithm.

-Ideas for the solution 🟨
+Ideas for the solution

-The interesting part comes when we multiply and divide by $q(Z)$ then we can decompose it further into two parts:
+The interesting part comes when we multiply and divide by then we can decompose it further into two parts:

-We note that $E$ is a Kullback-Leibler divergence so it’s always positive, and we have $\log p(X) \geq M(q, \theta)$.
+We note that is a Kullback-Leibler divergence so it's always positive, and we have .
+The part is also known as the ELBO (see Variational Inference).

-Another fundamental operation is that we can find the parameters of $q$ such that $E$ is null, because we know that if two distributions are the same then the divergence is null.
+Another fundamental operation is that we can find the parameters of such that is null, because we know that if two distributions are the same then the divergence is null.
 We can compute this because we know the values of the posterior.

-The expectation-maximization algorithm 🟩–
+The expectation-maximization algorithm

 Dempster et al., 1977; McLachlan and Krishnan, 1997 are useful references for this method.